mulderp/gnucap_book/gnucap-getting-started.md

  1. 5.
 ```

- To run a dc sweep, you can follow the same procedure.
+To measure currents in a resistor with a DC sweep, you can follow the same procedure.
 First enter nodes for observation with:

  ```
 gnucap> print dc i(rload)